Spin(7) metrics from K\"ahler Geometry: -reduction of torsion free -structures

 \subsection{The general setup}

-In this paper we consider the problem of taking the quotient of a torsion free $Spin(7)$-structure $(N^8,\Phi)$ under the free action of a $2$-torus.
-Since $(N,\Phi)$ is Ricci-flat, the hypothesis that the action is free and preserves $\Phi$ implies that if $N$ is compact then it is the Riemannian product of the flat $\mathbb{T}^2$ and a six-manifold.
-Thus, we shall assume that $N$ is non-compact, although our calculations are always valid in a small neighbourhood where such an action is free.
+In this paper we consider the problem of taking the quotient of a torsion free $Spin(7)$-structure $(N^8,\Phi)$ under the free action of a $2$-torus generated by $2$ \textit{orthogonal} vector fields (see remark \ref{remark2} below).
+Since $(N^8,\Phi)$ is Ricci-flat, the hypothesis that the action is free and preserves $\Phi$ implies that if $N^8$ is compact then it is locally the Riemannian product of a flat $\mathbb{T}^2$ and a six-manifold with holonomy contained in $SU(3)$.
+Thus, we shall assume that $N^8$ is non-compact, although our calculations are always valid in a small neighbourhood where such an action is free.